WINP-TV: Sale to Scripps

 On September 24, 2020, the Cincinnati-based E. W. Scripps Company announced it would purchase Ion Media Networks for $2.65 billion, with financing from Berkshire Hathaway.
 With this purchase, Scripps divested 23 Ion-owned stations.
 The divestitures allowed the merged company to fully comply with the FCC local and national ownership regulations.
 The sale was completed on January 7, 2021.

 Ultimately, Scripps decided to keep WINP-TV, marking one of Scripps' first broadcasting properties in Pennsylvania (alongside existing sister stations WPPX-TV in Philadelphia and WQPX-TV in Wilkes-Barre–Scranton), as well as a return to the Pittsburgh market after a near-30-year absence when Scripps sold the publication rights to The Pittsburgh Press to Block Communications (owners of the Pittsburgh Post-Gazette) during a publication strike that ultimately saw the Press shut down completely.

-In October 2021, Scripps notified the FCC that it had closed the local facilities of the Ion Media stations (with those in duopoly markets having their operations consolidated with the existing Scripps commercial station) including that of WINP-TV, and consolidated the regulatory 'studios' for all of the stations at Scripps Center in Cincinnati where Scripps and WCPO-TV is headquartered.
-The FCC had repealed the Main Studio Rule in 2019 requiring a facility for each station in their local market, and for all intents and purposes, the studios were all office suites with almost no broadcast equipment containing mainly the station's public file with a minimum staff of one engineer and one general manager merely maintaining the network's transmitters.
+In October 2021, Scripps notified the FCC it had closed local facilities for WINP-TV and other Ion Media stations (with those in duopoly markets having their operations consolidated with existing Scripps stations), and consolidated the regulatory 'studios' for all of the stations at Scripps Center in Cincinnati where Scripps and WCPO-TV are headquartered.
 The network's operations remain based out of West Palm Beach.
-The move left WEWS-TV in Cleveland as the closest Scripps-owned station with manned facilities to WINP-TV.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-Under WQED ownership, channel 16 only broadcast on its main signal, only adding digital subchannels after the sale to Ion.
-After the sale to Ion, WINP-TV's digital channels matched that of other Ion stations.

-Following Scripps' acquisition of Ion, Scripps announced it would shut down Ion Plus, Qubo, and Ion Shop and replace it with channels owned by Scripps subsidiary Katz Broadcasting as part of the synergies between Ion and Katz.

-Two Katz networks are currently airing on other channels: Laff on WPXI 11.3 and Grit on WPCW 19.3; those networks are expected to move to WINP-TV once their affiliation contracts expire.
-The three channels that started airing on WINP-TV from Katz following the Scripps deal (Bounce TV, Court TV and Ion Mystery) previously aired on various low-powered stations in the market, giving them full market access over-the-air and on pay TV providers via their digital tier for the first time.